-Heat milk, whipping cream, and vanilla bean scrapings in a saucepan over medium heat.
+Heat milk, whipping cream, and vanilla bean scrapings in a medium saucepan over medium heat.
 Let come to an almost boil but do not boil.
 Pro tip - we prevent the milk from boiling so it does not curdle the milk in the next step.

 Once the milk has reached an almost boiling point.
-Carefully pour some of the hot milk into the egg mixture a little at a time.Pro tip - This has to be done gradually.
+Carefully pour some of the hot milk mixture into the egg mixture a little at a time.Pro tip - This has to be done gradually.
 Start with ¼ cup of the milk to eggs - mix thoroughly.
 Followed by another ¼ cup - mix thoroughly.

 Once almost half the mixture has been added, the eggs should have been tempered.
 Now, pour the egg mixture back into the saucepan with the remaining milk to continue cooking.

 Place the saucepan back on low heat and continue to cook stirring constantly.
 The mixture will slowly start to thicken.
 Continue to cook on low until the custard is thick and coats the back of your spoon.Pro tip - This has to be cooked slowly on low heat with constant stirring or the mixture will curdle.
 You will notice the big bubbles start to disappear as the mixture thickens.